-Used for centuries to replace missing teeth, dentures and partial dentures can be a very effective solution for missing teeth.
-Traditional dentures are removable.
+Used for centuries to replace missing teeth, dentures, partial dentures, and dental bridges can be a very effective solution for missing teeth.
+Traditional dentures are removable, bulky, and sometimes lose their grip.
 Advances in technology and restorative dentistry make today’s dentures look and feel more natural than ever before.

 A dental bridge can be used to replace one or more missing teeth.
-The restoration is comprised of a prosthetic tooth (or series of teeth), supported by dental crowns, which are placed over teeth adjacent to the gap.
+The restoration comprises a prosthetic tooth (or series of teeth), supported by dental crowns, which are placed over teeth adjacent to the gap.

 A fixed dental bridge that uses dental crowns has some limitations that should be considered.
 This type of restoration requires a dental crown to be placed on the teeth that neighbor the missing tooth.
 This can be an issue, particularly if those teeth are healthy, because it places stress on the natural teeth and could lead to wear, cavity formation, or other dental issues.

-Dr. Sinclair will evaluate your condition and make the recommendation that is best for you.
-Give us a call at (757) 453-7657, or request an appointment online today.
+Dr. Sinclair or Dr. Reichley will evaluate your condition and make the recommendation that is best for you.
+Give us a call at 757-656-6368, or request an appointment online today.